corytaitchison/cubic-code/README.md

-# cubic-code
+# Defects and Boundaries on the Cubic Code

-Defects and Boundaries on the Cubic Code
+Source code for paper *'Defects and Boundaries on the Cubic Code'* (link TBC)